JuliaDataCubes/YAXArrays.jl/docs/src/analysis.md

 ### Online Histograms and quantiles

 It is possible to estimate histograms and quantiles of larger-than-memory datasets using an adaptive-bin histogram algorithm.
-The `Base.quantile` method is overloaded for objects of type `AbstractCubeData`, so the following works to estimate the 10% and 90% quantiles of all datapoints for each variable:
+The `Base.quantile` method is overloaded for objects of type `YAXArray`, so the following works to estimate the 10% and 90% quantiles of all datapoints for each variable:

 ```julia
 using WeightedOnlineStats